Dead Granny sued by RIAA - A Serious Own Goal

 This king size cock-up does nothing to RIAA’s bully boy reputation.
 In 2003 the association successfully sued a twelve year-old girl for copyright infringement after her hard drive was found to be harbouring an MP3 file of her favourite TV show.
 Her working class parents were forced to shell out two thousand dollars in a settlement.

-One Response to “Dead Granny sued by RIAA - A Serious Own Goal”
+One thought on “Dead Granny sued by RIAA – A Serious Own Goal”